ruggiero/galaxy-iter/README.md

-reasons: it takes a long time to generate the initial conditions; it has an unidentified bug which makes halo and bulge particles accumulate around the z axis once the galaxy is simulated; and I have another code that just works™, which is available in the galaxy-jeans repository.
+reasons: it takes a long time to generate the initial conditions; it has an unidentified bug which makes halo and bulge particles accumulate around the z axis once the galaxy is simulated; and I have another code that just works™, which is available in the galstep repository.

 ## Required libraries